TOP 10 best of the best Free-roam VR in Jacksonville, FL – Battleonix

 VR

-Urban Air Trampoline and Adventure Indoor Park is located in Jacksonville, FL.
+Urban Air Adventure Park is located in the Southside area of Jacksonville, Florida, on Southside Boulevard.

 Indoors